Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 1. **Based on eye-balling the alignments, do you think that each gene has a consistent rate of molecular evolution along its full length?**

    None of the genes seem to have a truly consistent rate of evolution throughout the entirety of the molecule.
 This seems to be a reflection of the biology of these genes.
-Since RNA genes have tri-dimensional structures some regions will have stronger functional contraints than others.
+Since RNA genes have tri-dimensional structures some regions will have stronger functional constrains than others.

 2. **Based on eye-balling the alignments, which gene (16S, 18S, or 28S) do you think has the fastest average rate of molecular evolution?
 The slowest?**